thegamecracks/theticketbot/README.md

 For consistency in handling tickets, your staff team should devise a procedure and adhere to it.

+Each inbox has a per-user ratelimit to help reduce spam.
+It adjusts according to the slowmode you have set for the inbox's channel, but the minimum time allowed between tickets is 60 seconds.
+Inboxes also try to maintain a maximum of 1 active thread per user, although it is not guaranteed due to technical limitations.
+If the owner leaves or is removed from their ticket, it will automatically be archived.

 ## License

 This project is written under the [MIT] license.